 Be Careful Who You Share With

 Having a new idea or invention is exciting.
 You may want to tell the world.
 Social media and the internet are not great ways to do it.
 Geat ideas are stolen off the internet every day.
-You need to have a license or a patent for your invention before showing it off, particularly when sharing it makes your idea go world wide.
+You need to have a license or a patent for your invention before showing it off, how to do a social media background check on yourself, particularly when sharing it makes your idea go world wide.

 Get It in Writing